Generalized pentagonal geometries -- II: Introduction

 As far as we are aware, the known $\adfPENT(k,r,w)$ with $k \ge 3$ and {\em connected} deficiency graph of girth at least 5 (i.e.\ type A) amount to the following: \begin{enumerate} \item[(i)]a small number of $\adfPENT(3,r)$ constructed by hand, including the Desargues configuration, $\adfPENT(3,3)$, \cite{BallBambergDevillersStokes2013}; \item[(ii)]$\adfPENT(3,r)$ for all $r \equiv 3 \adfmod{6}$, $r \ge 33$, \cite{Forbes2020P}; \item[(iii)]$\adfPENT(3,r,w)$, $w \in \{3, 7, 9, 13, 15, 19, 21, 25, 27, 31, 33\}$ that can be created by hill climbing for $r$ not too large, \cite{ForbesGriggsStokes2020}, \cite{ForbesRutherford2022}; \item[(iv)] $\adfPENT(4,r)$ for $r \in $ \{13, 17, 20, 21, 24, 29, 33, 37, 40, 45, 49, 52, 53, 60, 61, 65, 69, 77, 80, 81, 85, 93, 97, 100, 101, 108, 109, 117, 120, 125, 133, 140, 141, 149, 157, 160, 165, 173, 180\}, \cite{Forbes2020P}; \item[(v)]$\adfPENT(4,r,13)$ for $r \in $ \{112, 116, 120, 124, 128, 132, 136, 140, 144, 148, 152, 156, 160, 164\}, \cite{ForbesRutherford2022}; \item[(vi)]$\adfPENT(5,r)$ for $r \in $ \{20, 25, 30, 35, 40\}, \cite{Forbes2020P}; \item[(vii)]the $\adfPENT(6,7)$ and $\adfPENT(7,7)$ based on the Hoffman--Singleton graph, \cite{BallBambergDevillersStokes2013}. \end{enumerate}

-For most of this paper we consider geometries of types C and D. In the next section we recall the basic properties of generalized pentagonal geometries, and in Section~\ref{sec:Constructions} we describe some general constructions.
+For most of this paper, we consider geometries of types C and D. In the next section we recall the basic properties of generalized pentagonal geometries, and in Section~\ref{sec:Constructions} we describe some general constructions.
 Section~\ref{sec:Block size 3} addresses the existence spectrum of type D geometries $\adfPENT(3, r, w)$.
-For a few values of $w$ we are able to prove that the necessary conditions, $r \equiv 0$ or $w + 1 \adfmod{3}$, are sufficient whenever $r$ is not too small.
-However, these proofs rely on a supply of suitable directly constructed geometries, which we have for $w \in$ \{3, 7, 9, 13, 15, 19, 21, 25, 27, 33, 39\} (Lemma~\ref{lem:PENT-3-r-w-direct}).
+For a few values of $w$, we are able to provide simple proofs that the necessary conditions, $r \equiv 0$ or $w + 1 \adfmod{3}$, are sufficient whenever $r$ is not small.
+These proofs rely on a supply of suitable directly constructed geometries, which we have for $w \in$ \{3, 7, 9, 13, 15, 19, 21, 25, 27, 33, 39\}.

 In Section~\ref{sec:Block sizes 4, 5, 6 and 7} we consider the existence of $\adfPENT(k, r, w)$, $4 \le k \le 7$, with deficiency graph of girth 4.
-Also we report some new type A pentagonal geometries that we found during our researches: $\adfPENT(5,r)$, $r \in$ \{21, 26, 31, 36, 41, 45\}.
-As a consequence we are able to provide a simple proof that there exists a type B $\adfPENT(5,r)$ for all sufficiently large $r \equiv 0 \text{ or } 1 \adfmod{5}$ (Theorem~\ref{thm:PENT-5-r-constructed}).
+Also we report some new type-A pentagonal geometries that we found during our researches: $\adfPENT(5,r)$, $r \in$ \{21, 26, 31, 36, 41, 45\}.
+As a consequence, we are able to determine the spectrum for type-B $\adfPENT(5,r)$ up to a few possible exceptions (Theorem~\ref{thm:PENT-5-r-constructed}).
+In Section~\ref{sec:Identifying codes} we define identifying codes for pentagonal geometries.
+For $k = 3$ and 4, we show that, apart from a few possible exceptions, there exist pentagonal geometries $\adfPENT(k,r)$ which have identifying codes that are as small as possible.
+Section~\ref{sec:Identifying codes} also includes some new $\adfPENT(4,r)$ with connected deficiency graphs.